Jailani Johari

-Dato' Sri Jailani Johari (Jawi: جايلاني جوهري; born 2 August 1965) is a Malaysian politician who previously served as Deputy Minister of Communication and Multimedia under the Barisan Nasional administration of then Prime Minister, Najib Razak from 2013 to 2018.
+Jailani bin Johari (Jawi: جايلاني جوهري; born 2 August 1965) is a Malaysian politician who previously served as Deputy Minister of Communication and Multimedia under the Barisan Nasional administration of then Prime Minister, Najib Razak from 2013 to 2018.
 He is a member of the United Malays National Organisation (UMNO), a component party of the BN administration.

 Personal life

 Jailani Johari was born in Ajil, Terengganu.
 He is a graduate of University Malaya.
 He was admitted as an Advocate & Solicitor of the High Court Malaya in 1989.
 His career at the Malaysian Bar spans more than 25 years.
 His practice covers a wide breadth of areas includes Criminal & Civil Litigation, Commercial and Corporate Law.

 He is married to Datin Sri Siti Nurbiha Mohd Bisharuddin and has been blessed with 5 children namely Amir Haziq, Arif Danial, Adriana Batrisyia, Amira Sofea and Adiba Marsya.